This post includes some food for thought, in part two of the series.

 And for full disclosure’s sake, the inspiration for most of my ramblings comes from stuff I hear on the podcasts I listen to, or stuff I’m reading about.
 But my opinions on the topics come strictly from my own reflections and analysis.
 As some of you may know already, my area of study was sociology.
 Even though I never actually practiced it, the stuff I learned in school stayed with me.
 When you’re doing a program such as sociology, you learn to look at things from a broad perspective, hence my appreciation for a wide range of topics.
 And I love to analyze subjects from all different angles as well, so this may be evident to you as you read on.

-Without further ado, let’s get to the first topic.
+Without further ado, let’s get to the first topic in this food for thought, part two post.

-1. People are not all good or bad
+1. Food for Thought: People are not all good or bad

 photo credit: Renato from Pexels